realbite/blix-rest/README.md

 `all '/mypath'` will accept all http_methods but if a more specific handler is specified then it will be used first.

+## APPLICATION MOUNT POINT

+this is the path of the mount path of the application

+this will be set to the environment variable `BLIX_REST_ROOT` if present

+otherwise set it manually with:

+`Blix::Rest.set_path_root( "/myapplication")`